 Things to do in Antigua and Barbuda

-Among the most spectacular beaches are the remote crescent of Half Moon Bay, and the secluded Rendezvous Bay, reached by hiking through the rainforest.
-Deep Bay is home to a coral-encrusted wreck, and is a great site for snorkelling.
-Away from the beach, Betty's Hope great house hints at the colonial past of the island, while the Museum of Antigua and Barbuda is a great way to learn about island history.
+Among Antigua's most beautiful beaches are the remote crescent of Half Moon Bay and the secluded Rendezvous Bay, reachable by a scenic hike.
+Deep Bay is popular for snorkelling around a coral-covered shipwreck.
+Inland, Betty's Hope tells the story of the island's colonial past, while the Museum of Antigua and Barbuda provides a broader look at its history.

 English Harbour

-English Harbour, Antigua's graceful and evocative historic district, is focused on the 15 square miles (39 sq km) of Nelson's Dockyard National Park.
-Developed as a base for the Br…
+English Harbour, Antigua's graceful and evocative historic district, centres around the 15 square miles (39 sq km) of Nelson's Dockyard National Park.
+Originally developed as a bas…

 The Beaches